All Episodes

 Everybody knows the dangers.

-And if people still want to smoke cigarettes, knowing the date doesn't alter their state of consciousness.
+And people still want to smoke cigarettes, knowing that it doesn't alter their state of consciousness.

 It's not that they're becoming a threat to others.